-Controlling barley grass in upper Eyre Peninsula (EP) farming systems is becoming a major issue for growers, due to the development herbicide resistance of and delayed emergence.
+Controlling barley grass in upper EP farming systems is becoming a major issue for growers, due to the development of herbicide resistance and delayed emergence.
 Management options other than herbicides need to be considered to address the issue for longer term sustainability.
 One of the best bets for cultural control of barley grass in-crop is increased crop competition.
-The Australian Herbicide Resistance Initiative (ARHI) based at the University of Western Australia has shown an increase in grain yield with wheat and barley sown in an east-west (E-W) orientation over crops sown in a north-south (N-S) orientation due to a decrease in ryegrass competition.
-Lower light interception by the weed due to the crop row orientation resulting in a decrease in weed seed set is the cause behind this effect (Borger, et. al., 2015).
+The Australian Herbicide Resistance Initiative (ARHI) based at University of Western Australia has shown an increase in grain yield with wheat and barley sown in an east-west (E-W) orientation over crops sown in a north-south (N-S) orientation due to a decrease in ryegrass competition.
+Lower light interception by the weed due to the crop row orientation resulting in a decrease in weed seed set is the cause behind this effect (Borger, 2015).

-A trial was established at Minnipa Agricultural Centre (MAC) to investigate the impact of row direction and row spacing on grass weed competition and cereal performance over three years.
+A trial was established at Minnipa Agricultural Centre to investigate the impact of row direction and row spacing on grass weed competition and cereal performance over three years.